 - a strong family history of heart disease.

 After age 40 or if you develop heart disease, your risk may increase and your doctor may recommend more frequent checks.
 Ask you doctor about the need for a heart "stress test", too.
 If you doctor prescribes medications to lower your blood pressure or cholesterol, it's important to take them.

 Aspirin is not for everyone.
-Low dose (81 mg) aspirin may be used to lower the occurrence of a potentially fatal heart attack, and can also fight off colon cancer in patients 50 to 60 years of age, according to the April 2016 USPSTF recommendations.
+Low dose (81 mg) aspirin may be used to lower the occurrence of a potentially fatal heart attack, and can also fight off colon cancer in patients 50 to 60 years of age, according to the latest USPSTF recommendations (2016).

 - Are not at a high risk of bleeding

 Aspirin can cause bleeding, and it's especially dangerous in the stomach.
 So it's important to take a daily aspirin for your heart ONLY if recommended by your doctor.
 Your doctor can weigh your risks of aspirin use compared to it's benefits; this decision is always made on a case-by-caset basis, looking at health conditions, other medications, and family history.

 And don't forget about other prevention measures: healthy blood pressure and cholesterol levels also reduce the risk of heart disease, and regular colonoscopy screening starting at age 45 can help prevent colon cancer.

 Antioxidants and Vitamins: Worthwhile or Weak Evidence?